tapis-project/tenants-api/README.md

 directory).migrations
 4. `docker-compose up -d tenants` - start a new version of the Tenats API.

+#### Updates to the Existing Schema

+0. First, start up the tenants API stack (including postgres database) as is, before making any changes.
+1. Make changes to the models.py file to reflect the updates you want to make.
+2. Rebuild the containers (``make build``), specifically need the migrations container to be rebuilt.
+3. Exec into a new migrations container: docker run -it --entrypoint=bash --network=tenants-api_tenants tapis/tenants-api-migrations
+4. Once inside the container:
+  $ flask db migrate
+  $ flask db upgrade
+Note that the migrate step should create a new migration Python source file in /home/tapis/migrations/versions/ Note also that the upgrade step (that applies the generated file) could fail if, for example, your changes include a new, non-nullable field.
+For such changes, you will need to make custom changes to the migration Python source file.
+6. Back outside of the container, copy the migration file to the migrations directory within this
+7. Be sure to update the migrations Python source file, as needed.
+There are good references on the web for how to do this; see, for example, https://medium.com/the-andela-way/alembic-how-to-add-a-non-nullable-field-to-a-populated-table-998554003134

 #### New DB Schema

+*** DEPRECATED -- should use Updates to the Existing Schema from now on.***

 During initial development, the database schema can be in flux.
 Changes to the models require new migrations.
 Instead of adding additional migration versions, the database and associated `migrations` directory can be "wiped" and recreated from the new models code using the following steps: